Aliases for CAV1 Gene

 GeneCards Summary for CAV1 Gene

 CAV1 (Caveolin 1) is a Protein Coding gene.
 Diseases associated with CAV1 include Lipodystrophy, Congenital Generalized, Type 3 and Pulmonary Hypertension, Primary, 3.
-Among its related pathways are Development Slit-Robo signaling and eNOS activation and regulation.
-GO annotations related to this gene include identical protein binding and receptor binding.
+Among its related pathways are Direct p53 effectors and Signaling by Wnt.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and signaling receptor binding.
 An important paralog of this gene is CAV3.

-May act as a scaffolding protein within caveolar membranes.
+May act as a scaffolding protein within caveolar membranes (PubMed:11751885).
+Forms a stable heterooligomeric complex with CAV2 that targets to lipid rafts and drives caveolae formation.
+Mediates the recruitment of CAVIN proteins (CAVIN1/2/3/4) to the caveolae (PubMed:19262564).
 Interacts directly with G-protein alpha subunits and can functionally regulate their activity (By similarity).
 Involved in the costimulatory signal essential for T-cell receptor (TCR)-mediated T-cell activation.
-Its binding to DPP4 induces T-cell proliferation and NF-kappa-B activation in a T-cell receptor/CD3-dependent manner.
-Recruits CTNNB1 to caveolar membranes and may regulate CTNNB1-mediated signaling through the Wnt pathway.
+Its binding to DPP4 induces T-cell proliferation and NF-kappa-B activation in a T-cell receptor/CD3-dependent manner (PubMed:17287217).
+Recruits CTNNB1 to caveolar membranes and may regulate CTNNB1-mediated signaling through the Wnt pathway (By similarity).
 Negatively regulates TGFB1-mediated activation of SMAD2/3 by mediating the internalization of TGFBR1 from membrane rafts leading to its subsequent degradation (PubMed:25893292).
-Mediates the recruitment of CAVIN proteins (CAVIN1/2/3/4) to the caveolae (PubMed:19262564).